 During your rapid-fire week of Montana adventure, give yourself a break from driving, and spend a second night at the Butte KOA Journey.

 The Continental Divide Trail runs over 3,000 miles from Mexico to Canada, slicing through the Rockies just outside of Butte.
-There’s no better place to explore the divide, whether with pedal power or under foot.
+In fact, the divide passes just east of town, and most trailheads are less than a 10-minute drive from Uptown Butte — making this one of the easiest days on your itinerary for logistics.
+There's no better place to explore the divide, whether with pedal power or on foot.
 On Day 5 of your 7-day Montana itinerary, hit the trails.

 If you're hiking, check out these popular spots: